singhkishan2003/TwoGood.co/README.md

 ## Introduction

-GoodTwo is designed to demonstrate how HTML, CSS, JavaScript, and GSAP can be used together to build dynamic and interactive web experiences.
+TwoGood is designed to demonstrate how HTML, CSS, JavaScript, and GSAP can be used together to build dynamic and interactive web experiences.
 The project includes complex animations and transitions to create a smooth, engaging user interface.

 ## Technologies Used